Chandni-L5/pawsome-strolls/README.md

 ##### Services
 The Services section implements a card layout using Bootstrap.
 Each card contains an image or video, a heading and some information text.

 Each card outlines the set-up of the sessions, the timing of the session and some information about what to expect.
-It also includes a price point in bold text and outlined to seperate from the main body of text.
+It also includes a price point in bold text and outlined to separate from the main body of text.

 The final two cards bullet point a number of locations where the service is available and also displays the offers and discounts.

 The locations card also contains a placeholder for a video where it can be controlled by pausing and playing and the audio from the video is muted when the page is loaded and must be un-muted manually.

-The whole section is reponsive and the cards will shift depending on the screen size for ease of viewing.
+The whole section is responsive and the cards will shift depending on the screen size for ease of viewing.

 ![Services section](/documentation/services.png)